jakatz87/Election_Analysis/README.md

         # Add a vote to that county's vote count in the county dictionary.
         county_votes[county_name] +=1
 ```
-We have now read everything we need from the CSV file.
-It is time to display the information we want to see by writing and printing.
+I have now read everything I need from the CSV file.
+It is time to display the information I want to see by writing and printing.
-We begin with the overall results:
+I begin with the overall results:
 ```
 with open(file_to_save, "w") as txt_file: